Modern-day

 After leaving the ship, Baba, Rustom, Chanji and Agha Ali went to refresh themselves at the Hotel Geneva where Meredith had booked rooms for them.
 Baba left the liner in a hurry and no other meeting took place between him and Gandhi.

 On September 12th, they arrived in Paris where they were met by an American woman named Enid Corfe who worked for the Texaco Oil Company in Europe and was a friend of Meredith and Margaret Starr.
 They continued their journey via Boulogne and Folkestone, and reached Victoria Station in London at 4:15 that afternoon.
-Mahatma Gandhi was also on the same train till Folkestone, but travelled to London by car.
+Mahatma Gandhi was also on the same train till Folkestone, but travelled to London by car, escorted by special police.

 Lord Meher Volume 4, Page 1403- 5